Asher Keddie: Television and film career

 Keddie had guest roles early in her career in various television dramas, including her first roles in Five Mile Creek (1985), Fortress (1986) and Janus (1994).
 She played the role of Marriane Sheridan in Blue Heelers (season 3, episode 21) airing on 18 June 1996 and Good Guys, Bad Guys (1997).
 From 1997 to 1998, she came to the attention of senior network television producers, appearing in State Coroner.
 Following this, she had a recurring role in Stingers from 2000 to 2004.

 Keddie's big break came in 2004, where she had a leading role in Love My Way, a drama series airing on Foxtel.
 The series ended in late 2007.
 This role led to Keddie being nominated for various awards for playing the part of Julia Jackson, a woman who struggles to cope with her own identity in the midst of family tragedy.
 Keddie's award win came at the end of Love My Way's third series in 2006.

 In 2009, Keddie appeared in three different roles.
 She portrayed police officer Liz Cruickshank in the television drama Underbelly: A Tale of Two Cities and journalist Jacinta Burns, in the TV series Rush, as well as Dr Carol Frost in X-Men Origins: Wolverine.

 In 2010, Keddie depicted author Blanche d'Alpuget in Hawke, a telemovie about the premiership of Bob Hawke (the Prime Minister of Australia, 1983–91).
 She also became the star of the drama series Offspring, which began airing in August 2010.
 In April 2011, she had the leading role of Ita Buttrose in ABC1's telemovie Paper Giants: The Birth of Cleo, the story of Buttrose's rise to success as the editor of Cleo magazine.

 In 2014, Keddie starred in Party Tricks as Premier Kate Ballard.
 Ballard faces an election campaign alongside newly announced Opposition candidate David McLeod (Rodger Corser), with whom she once had a tumultuous affair.

 In 2019, Keddie starred in the ABC1 acclaimed series "The Cry".
 In March 2020, she starred in a 6 part series on ABC1, "Stateless".
 The series also stars and is produced by Australian actress, Cate Blanchett and is set in a detention centre in the middle of the Australian outback.

-In 2021, Keddie played Heather Marconi in the Nicole Kidman led Hulu series, Nine Perfect Strangers alongside Melissa McCarthy, Samara Weaving and Bobby Cannavale.
+In 2021, Keddie played Heather Marconi in the Nicole Kidman led Hulu series Nine Perfect Strangers alongside Melissa McCarthy, Samara Weaving and Bobby Cannavale.

+In 2023, Keddie portrayed Evelyn Jones in Strife and in August 2024, it was announced she would be returning for a second season.
+On 31 August, Keddie was named in the cast of ABC series Plum.
+In 2024, Keddie was nominated for a Gold Logie during the 2024 Logie awards.